zanata/zanata-platform/docs/installation/linux-installation.md

 ## RHEL 7
 There are two ways to install zanata-client, via `0install` or `yum`.

-*Note: If you have installed `zanata-cli` previously through different method, you need to uninstall that*

 ### With 0install

+**Note: If you have previously installed `zanata-cli` through 0install, please run this command to update your `zanata-cli`**

+    0install destroy zanata-cli | yes | 0install -c add zanata-cli https://raw.githubusercontent.com/zanata/zanata.github.io/master/files/0install/zanata-cli.xml

+**Note: If you have previously installed `zanata-cli` with Ivy or yum, you need to uninstall it first**

+---

 1. Install EPEL repository for RHEL 7

         sudo rpm -ivh https://dl.fedoraproject.org/pub/epel/epel-release-latest-7.noarch.rpm